 What does the galaxy look like to the eye?
 Assuming you have a dark sky, it appears as a large fuzzy patch – bigger than a full moon in the sky – but vastly fainter and more subtle.

 Plus when galaxies collide, they don’t exactly destroy each other.
 Because there’s so much more space than stars in our universe, colliding galaxies pass through each other, like ghosts.

-Bottom line: The Andromeda galaxy, aka M31, will be visible on dark, moonless evenings from now until the beginning of spring.
-This post tells you how to use the constellation Pegasus to find it.
+Bottom line: The neighboring Andromeda galaxy – nearest large spiral galaxy to our Milky Way – will be visible on dark, moonless evenings from now until the beginning of northern spring.
+This post tells you two ways to find it, using the constellations Cassiopeia and Pegasus.
 Be sure you’re looking on a moonless night, far from city lights.